-Generally over time, when installing various Applications and utilities, they will also install items into the Libraries and accumulate.
+Generally, over time, when installing various Applications and utilities, they will also install items into the Libraries and accumulate.
 A fresh install of macOS will have very little "System Data".
-An old install after many years can eat up a fair amount based on types of applicatios and how frequently applications are installed.
-Deleting the Application via the finder will not automatically remove them.
+An old install after many years can eat up a fair amount based on the types of applications and how frequently applications are installed.
+Deleting the Application via the Finder will not automatically remove them.
 This creates orphaned files.
-Official uninstallers do a much better job as do applications like App cleaner attempt to remove files that are associated with an Application but this is not 100% effective.
+Official uninstallers do a much better job, as do applications like App cleaner attempt to remove files that are associated with an Application, but this is not 100% effective.
 In some cases, the official uninstallers from reputatable companies purposely do not uninstall entirely, like from Adobe.

 Unfortunately, this requires intervention on the user, which we will cover.

-Displaying the Library folder in the User directy
+Displaying the Library folder in the User directory

 In the OS X days, the